 Sayward Futures Society (SFS) is a dedicated non-profit organization responsible for the long-term, sustainable operation of the Kelsey Bay Wharf, vibrant trail networks, and outdoor opportunities that introduce the world to the Sayward region.

-If you love the outdoors and are passionate about our community we are always looking for volunteers to help with a variety of community projects, events and operations including supporting the Oceanview Gallery & Café, Visitors Centre and our trail network.
+If you love the outdoors and are passionate about our community we are always looking for volunteers to help with a variety of community projects, events and operations including supporting the Visitor Centre and our trail network.
 Whether you have a few hours or want to get more involved, your time makes a real difference.
 Contact us today!

-Kelsey Bay Wharf is proudly owned and operated by Sayward Futures Society.
-On the Wharf you will find the Oceanview Gallery & Café and the Sayward Visitor Centre.
-The Port of Kelsey Bay is located in the Johnstone Strait, along the inside passage of the beautiful Vancouver Island, BC, Canada.
-It’s home to a variety of marine life, often seen right from the wharf including orcas, grey whales, humpbacks, sea lions, otters, and dolphins!
+The Kelsey Bay Wharf is proudly owned and operated by Sayward Futures Society.
+Kelsey Bay is located in the Johnstone Strait, along the inside passage of beautiful Vancouver Island, BC, Canada.
+Home to a variety of marine life often seen right from the wharf, keep a look out for orcas, grey whales, and humpbacks.
+Contact us for any inquiries about moorage, loading or special events!

 “Bill’s Trail — The Kusam Klimb Story” is a 15 minute mini-documentary celebrating Bill West-Sells’s perseverance and dedication to his community!